natedunn2230/wordle-clone/README.md

 # wordle-clone
 Cloning the ultra popular game, Wordle.
 Uses a React front-end and express backend.
-Will be deployed to Heroku
+Will be deployed to Heroku.
 #### Nathan Dunn and Jacob Poling.